vygr/ChrysaLisp/docs/FUNCTIONS.md

 * ushort fn_header_entry: Offset in bytes to the code entry point.

 * ushort fn_header_links: Offset in bytes to the external function Vtable.
-Vtable entries are ptr_size.
+Vtable entries are +ptr_size+.
 In unbound format they are relative offsets to entries in the path pool.
 In bound format they are pointers to the code section of the external functions.